 AR is an important element of the overall business accounting system.
 If a business is not effectively managing its collections, and there is a widespread and persistent problem of payments not being received on time, the business may run the risk of not having enough cash on hand to sustain its operations.

-Automating the AR process enables the business to leverage sophisticated software platforms to improve its AR and free up staff for less repetitive tasks.
+Automating the AR process enables the business to leverage sophisticated software platforms like AR collection management software to improve its AR and free up staff for less repetitive tasks.

 These platforms use some of the latest advances in digital automation, such as artificial intelligence (AI) and robotic process automation (RPA), to reduce and/or eliminate some of the tedious and time-consuming aspects of AR.